hmcts/befta-fw/README.md

 including `409`, fails immediately because retrying a client-side error will not help.

-If `/import` returns `5xx` or throws an exception, BEFTA calls `GET /import-jobs/{id}` using the same UUID and polls until Definition Store reports `COMPLETED`, `FAILED`, or `EXPIRED`, or until the configured poll limit is reached. `COMPLETED` is treated as success.
+If `/import` returns `5xx` or throws an exception, BEFTA calls `GET /import-jobs/{id}` using the same UUID and polls until Definition Store reports `COMPLETED`, `FAILED`, or `EXPIRED`, or until the configured poll limit is reached.
+Set `BEFTA_DEFINITION_IMPORT_JOB_POLL_MAX_ATTEMPTS` to `0` or a negative number to poll without an attempt limit. `COMPLETED` is treated as success.
-`FAILED` and `EXPIRED` are treated as import failures.
-BEFTA does not post the multipart file again after the initial `/import` call; it keeps polling even if the import-job endpoint temporarily returns `404`, another non-terminal HTTP status, or a transient polling exception.
+`FAILED`, `EXPIRED`, and non-`404` `4xx` import-job responses are treated as failures.
+BEFTA does not post the multipart file again after the initial `/import` call; it keeps polling even if the import-job endpoint temporarily returns `404`, another retryable HTTP status, or a transient polling exception.

 For a Jenkins pipeline that runs one definition upload, generate a UUID for that one command and pass it as an environment variable: